stonepros/stone/doc/radosgw/compression.rst

 .. versionadded:: Kraken

-The Ceph Object Gateway supports server-side compression of uploaded objects, using any of Ceph's existing compression plugins.
+The Stone Object Gateway supports server-side compression of uploaded objects, using any of Stone's existing compression plugins.

 Configuration